"This facility makes bench research to bedside therapy possible."

 Innovation, solid outcomes and high patient survival rates have bolstered the status of the intestinal transplant program as a national leader.
 Our transplant specialists were among the first to begin performing combined liver and small bowel transplants.
 In 1993, the medical center became one of the first transplant programs to perform isolated intestinal transplants.
 Today, the Transplant Center is one of a few facilities in the country with expertise in this unique transplantation technique -- and one of the busiest.

 Continuing a pattern of success and innovation, the Transplant Center broke ground in 1989 by starting a pancreas transplant program at a time when this procedure was just beginning to gain acceptance.
 Since then, the pancreas transplant program has experienced overwhelming success and is among the most active and pioneering centers in the world.
 The Transplant Center became the fifth center in the world to perform more than 200 pancreas-only transplants and consistently ranks within the top five centers for performing adult pancreas transplants.
-The Nebraska Medical Center is a leader in islet transplantation, liver and pancreas resections, and adult-to-adult living donor transplants, led by Transplant Surgeon Jean Botha, MB, BCh.
+Nebraska Medicine is a leader in islet transplantation, liver and pancreas resections, and adult-to-adult living donor transplants, led by Transplant Surgeon Jean Botha, MB, BCh.